Available as a three-year program

 - For any project, planning is essential to a successful outcome.
 In this course, students learn how media projects, both large and small, are guided through the development process.
 Industry roles, concepts and workflows in animation, visual effects and gaming will be examined in order to give participants essential tools for planning and executing their own projects.

 - This course provides the learner with an introduction to HTML and the web environment.
 It includes web design principles, browser and mobile compatibility, image formats, accessibility and other design parameters.
 Photoshop and other graphic creation tools will be introduced.
 Layout, content creation and CSS are major components of this course.
 Students will be able to create hand coded pages for the web at the end of this course.

 - DIGP1022 Animation 2

-- This course will introduce character design principles and intermediate animation concepts such as rigging, skinning/weight painting, animation tracks and dope sheets.
+This course will introduce character design principles and intermediate animation concepts such as rigging, skinning/weight painting and animation tracks.
 Intermediate animation techniques will be employed to create useful animations for game and film.
-Students will learn the principles of layout and composition, camera movements, shot selection and best practices for creating 3D animatics from storyboards.
 Students will be introduced to the basics of creating virtual environments for games and animation.
-Rendering, layers, composition, post-rendering FX's and other basic postproduction techniques will be introduced.
+Rendering, layers, composition, post-rendering FXs and other basic postproduction techniques will be introduced.
 Students will use various animation platforms to achieve a final animated product.